When you’re working in sweltering conditions and trying to protect yourself by staying hydrated, what you drink matters.

 “Providing your workforce with water is good,” he says, but electrolyte replacement is crucial.
 Sodium is particularly important, he says, because it’s not only the primary electrolyte depleted by sweat but also the one that helps bodies regulate fluid distribution, which is disturbed when workers overheat.

-Heat Safety: Pay Attention to Your Body
+Overheating: Pay Attention to Your Body

-Additionally, the standard recommends avoiding beverages with caffeine or high amounts of sugar because they can speed up dehydration.
+Additionally, the ANSI standard recommends avoiding beverages with caffeine or high amounts of sugar because they can speed up dehydration.

 “In general, being more aware of what goes into your body, especially in a workplace environment where your paycheck is dependent on your performance, is important,” Stasko says.
 “You have to take care of the machine.”